hermeznetwork/docs/docs/developers/sdk.md

 ```

 ## Connect to Ethereum Network
-Some of the operations in Hermez network, such as sending L1 transactions, require interacting with smart contracts.
+Some of the operations in Hermez Network, such as sending L1 transactions, require interacting with smart contracts.
 It is thus necessary to initialize an Ethereum provider.
 During this example, we have deployed the contracts in our local blockchain.

 ```js